 Just another Indigenous multi-hyphenate

-I study the grammars we inherit — and the ones we grow back.
+I study the grammars we inherit and the ones we sow in return.

-As a Chamoru linguist, I work at the confluence of Indigenous language work & reclamation and formal linguistic analysis, while centering Indigenous linguistic knowledge that is rooted in community, memory, story, land, and futures.
+As a Chamoru and transgender linguist, I work at the confluence of language reclamation, language revitalization, & linguistics, while centering community, accountability, & reciprocity.

 Master of Arts in Linguistics, University of California, Berkeley